Chalcedony Definition

 I recently bought at a local store what the lady had marked as blue quartz but I can not find it on here.
 Your website is where I get all my information, I’m extreme beginner so I’m still learning.
 Is the chalcedony the same as blue quartz?

-• Avatar joy
+• Beadage joy

 Not exactly.
 All chalcedony is quartz, but not all quartz is chalcedony.
 So if you have some blue quartz, it may or may not be chalcedony.
 Quartz is a very broad family and abundant in nature, and a lot of these names are trade names for various types of quartz.
 The main difference with chalcedony is the size of the crystals, but you can’t tell that just by looking at it.
 I know, it’s very confusing!